Our Team

 Meghan Mutch

 Meghan has worked in the plant industry for a number of years in Montana, during which time she has accumulated an invaluable amount of knowledge and expertise, with an emphasis on native plants.
 This interest developed while earning a BS in Horticultural Science at Montana State University.
+More recently Meghan has developed a passion for birding, pollinator plants and photography, which she willingly shares with others.
 We also treasure Meghan for her calm and steady nature, superior management skills in keeping the office and employees on track, providing top of the line customer relations, and all the while being a dedicated Mom to three great kids.
-In short, we are forever indebted to her ongoing contributions to the well-being of Blake Nursery.
+In short, we are forever indebted to her ongoing contributions to the well-being of Blake Nursery and we’re honored whenever someone assumes she’s a member of the Blake family.
+When off nursery duty, if you can keep up with her you will likely find Meghan hiking and camping in scenic wilderness locations throughout Montana and beyond, with a telephoto lens and bear spray in close reach!

 Owner/Ranch Manager